jovanna24/Challenge-1/README.md

 ### Installing

 * VS Code: https://code.visualstudio.com/
-* Chrome Dev Tools: Can be accessed by right clicking on the project home page and selecting Inspect.
+* Chrome Dev Tools: This can be accessed by right-clicking on the project home page and selecting Inspect.
 After opening Dev Tools, select Elements to view the corresponding HTML and Styles to view the corresponding CSS.

 ### Executing program

 * Open the project home page at the following link; jovanna24.github.io/Challenge-1
-* Open the GitHub repository at the following link;
+* Open the GitHub repository at the following link; https://github.com/jovanna24/Challenge-1.git
-* Right click anywhere on the webpage to open Chrome Dev Tools.
+* Right-click anywhere on the webpage to open Chrome Dev Tools.
 * Select Elements to view HTML code.
-* Select Styles to view corresponding CSS code.
+* Select Styles to view the corresponding CSS code.
 * Change general <div> elements in the HTML file to appropriate HTML Semantic Elements.
 * Change the corresponding CSS code to ensure the style of the page remains the same as the original page.
 * Use VS Code to transfer the appropriate changes to the HTML and CSS files.